OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   Users of our API: SoundCloud has an open API, which enables application developers to integrate elements of the Platform into exciting new apps.
 Some of these developers may be located outside of the European Economic Area.
 Any information that you choose to make public on the Platform, including your public profile information and any public sounds, may be accessible to these developers.
 Please bear this in mind when deciding what information to publish on your profile.
 For information on how to limit the information that is available over the API, please see the Choice and Control section below.

 *   Other networks and connected apps: If you choose to connect your SoundCloud® account to other apps or social networks such as Facebook, Google+, Tumblr or Twitter, you will be sharing certain information with these apps or networks.
 In the case of Facebook, Google+, Tumblr or Twitter, any new public sounds that you post or listen to on SoundCloud® or any new favourites will be shared to those networks and will be visible to your followers and friends on those networks.
 In the case of connected apps, you will need to provide the app developer with full access to your SoundCloud® account in order to upload and download sounds, or comment on, favourite or repost sounds from within the app.
 This will mean sharing your public information, plus access to your private sounds.
 SoundCloud is not responsible for these other apps or networks, so please make sure you only connect your account with apps or services that you trust.
 For information on how to control the information that your share, and how to disconnect your account from other networks or apps, please see the Choice and Control section below.

+*   Advertisers may use third party services to ensure their ads are properly served and to measure the success of their campaigns on websites and apps.
+We allow these services to collect and use the information for such purposes.

 *   As aggregated data: We may aggregate your personal data with similar data relating to other users of the Platform in order to create statistical information regarding the Platform and its use, which we may then share with third parties or make publicly available.
 However, none of this information would include any email address or other contact information, or anything that could be used to identify you individually, either online or in real life.